 However, we still would like to put our locally installed software to some use by editing and modifying the files we save in the cloud.

-Dropbox is more in line with such kind of workflow.
-But if use Google Drive to save all your files, the good news is that it is now very much possible to open the saved files with the apps you have installed on your PC.
+Dropbox is more in-line with such kind of workflow.
+But if you use Google Drive to save all your files, the good news is that it is now possible to open the saved files with the apps you have installed on your PC.

-This was one reason I didn’t put all my files in Google Drive and relied on workarounds to open Google doc files in Microsoft office.
+It was one reason I didn’t put all my files in Google Drive and relied on workarounds to open Google Docs files in Microsoft office.

-Google has been promoting the cloud computing very much and has even launched Chrome OS which helps people do everything right inside a browser, it is good to see that Google still cares for people who use other OS and wants to make their lives east.
+Google has been promoting cloud computing and has even launched Chrome OS, which helps people do everything right inside a browser; it is good to see that Google still cares for people who use other OS and wants to make their lives easy.